- Master of Arts in Teaching in the field of museum education

 EDUC 6392.
 Practicum in Educational Policy Program Evaluation.
 3-6 Credits.

 Supervised practical experience in field placements.
 Admission by permission of instructor.
 Prerequisite: EDUC 6381.

 EDUC 6401.
 Foundations in Educational Technology.
 3 Credits.

 Theory and practice of educational technology.
 Key characteristics of different media, principles of application, and issues concerning their appropriate use.

 EDUC 6402.
-Trends and Issues in Educational Technology.
+Trends and Issues in Emerging Technologies.
 3 Credits.

-The design, development, integration, and use of multimedia resources in education and training settings.
-Students examine and critique multimedia technologies, develop instructional materials, and create a unit or module that applies instructional design theory.
+The design, development, integration, and use of digital learning in education and training settings.
+Students examine and critique digital technologies, develop instructional materials, and design a unit or module for digital learning.